wiseright/MLOps/starter/writeup.md

 2. The function create_data_loaders works with already downloaded image folders, while the hpo.py leverage the data from S3 bucket downloaded from container.
 3. I can conclude that the changes are minimal to adapt hpo.py to EC2 training.

+# STEP 3: LAMBDA FUNCTION
+<strong>a.
+SETTING UP A LAMBDA FUNCTION</strong><br>
+I analyzed the content of the lambda function code.
+I can see the following main section:
+1. boto3.Session().client() object that is used to invoke the endpoint with the method invoke_endpoint().
+2. The method invoke_endpoint needs to pass (beyond other stuffs) the Body content.
+It is retrieved by the event variable.
+3. The event variable contains a json with key = 'url' and value = '<S3 link of the image to do inference>'
+4. The invoke_endpoint method returns the result of inference; it's a JSON file, so I need to extract the value of Body key and then decode it from utf-8
+5. Finally, the lambda function return a JSON object with the following key:value pairs:
+   * statusCode: 200, to show correct execution
+   * headers: the type of content
+   * type-result: the result of inference
+   * Content-Type-In: the context previous passed to the lambda
+   * body: the result of inference dumped into a JSON object